lucabarbos/lucabarbos/README.md

 <img src="https://i.imgur.com/X2inMZH.gif" min-width="200px" max-width="240px" width="200px" align="right" alt="Computador">

-                    Hi, I'm Lucas Barbosa, a web developer from Brazil
+                    Hi, I'm Lucas Barbosa, a Frontend Developer from Brazil

 "We are made of star-stuff.
 We are a way for the universe to know itself."